sergeimolinari/IDOS-PPP/README.md

   - Revolutions, coups d’état, seizures of power,
   - Wars, civil wars
   - Terrorism
-  - Changes in the share of tax revues as a share of GDP
+  - Changes in the share of tax revenues as a share of GDP
   - Protests

   Please let us all think about:

   - Possible additional ones
   - Indicators to measure these variables

-  In addition, Sergei will:

-  - Try to add the data for 2022 for all three Ps for as many countries as possible.
-  - Add at least 1-2Ps also for countries like Iraq where the data of 1-2 Ps are missing.
-  - Add countries like South Sudan for the years for which we have data.
-  - Double check the excel sheet if the issue about “median/average” has been settled now everywhere in the excel file.

 - Summary of Amirah's Guidelines -> Amirah has provided a comprehensive set of guidelines and considerations for conducting regression analysis on your dataset,